Jtoast65/League-of-Legends-/index.md

 - `side`: Which side the team played on (Blue or Red)
 - `league`: The league/region (may capture skill differences between regions)

-**Note**: For models requiring 10-minute data, we'll filter to complete cases (21,312 rows with complete 10-minute data) as established in our missingness analysis.
-This filtering is appropriate because the missingness is MAR and not related to match outcome, so it won't introduce bias.

 ### Evaluation Considerations

 Since this is a **binary classification problem**, we'll use appropriate evaluation metrics:

-- **Accuracy**: Overall correctness of predictions - useful baseline metric
+- **Accuracy**: Overall correctness of predictions
 - **Precision/Recall/F1-Score**: Important given the balanced nature of the problem (approximately 50/50 split)
-- **ROC-AUC**: Measures the model's ability to distinguish between wins and losses, regardless of the threshold chosen
+- **ROC-AUC**: Measures the model's ability to distinguish between wins and losses, regardless of the chosen threshold

 **Model Evaluation**: We'll use appropriate cross-validation or train-test split to evaluate model performance and avoid overfitting.
 This ensures our results are generalizable to new matches.

 ## Baseline Model

-This section describes our baseline model, which serves as a simple comparison point for more sophisticated models.

 ### Baseline Model Description

-For a binary classification problem with balanced classes (~50/50), a reasonable baseline model is one that:
+For a binary classification problem with balanced classes (~50/50), a reasonable baseline model:
-1. Uses no features (or minimal features)
+1. Uses minimal or no features
 2. Provides a simple prediction rule
 3. Serves as a comparison point for more sophisticated models

 We use a **simple rule-based baseline**: Predict win (1) if the team secured first blood, otherwise predict loss (0).

-### Why This Baseline is Reasonable

-1. **Simple and interpretable**: The baseline uses a single, easily understood rule based on first blood.
-Anyone can understand: "If the team got first blood, predict they'll win."

-2. **Better than random**: Since classes are balanced (~50/50), random guessing would achieve ~50% accuracy.
-Our baseline should perform better because it uses information (first blood) that we know from hypothesis testing is associated with wins (teams with first blood win ~55-58% of games).

-3. **No training required**: The baseline is a simple rule, making it computationally trivial and serving as a true "baseline" that any model should beat.
-There's no machine learning involved - just a straightforward if-then rule.

-4. **Meaningful comparison**: Since we know from hypothesis testing that first blood provides an advantage, this baseline captures that relationship in a simple way.
-Any more sophisticated model should improve upon this by incorporating additional features and learning more complex patterns.

-5. **Establishes a floor**: This baseline sets a minimum performance threshold that our final model must exceed to be considered successful.
-If a complex model can't beat this simple rule, it's not providing value.
+### Feature Types and Encoding

+The baseline model uses a single feature:

+**Feature: `firstblood`**
+- **Type**: Nominal
+- **Encoding**: Already encoded as binary integers in the dataset:
+  - 0 = team did not get first blood
+  - 1 = team got first blood

+Since `firstblood` is already encoded as 0/1, we can directly use it in our rule-based prediction function without any transformation or preprocessing.

 ### Baseline Model Performance